Configuration

 {ext}

 The conventional file extension for the language, e.g. py, js, sh.
-Panache maintains a built-in language — extension table covering the common languages; unknown languages fall back to txt.
+Panache maintains a built-in language-to-extension table covering the common languages; unknown languages fall back to txt.

 This makes it practical to delegate every code block to a monolithic formatter that dispatches by extension internally, e.g. dprint: